dllllb/pytorch-lifestream/docs/trx_encoder.md

     numeric_values={'amount': 'identity'},
 )
 ```
-We can provide feature description to `TrxEncoder`.
+We should provide feature description to `TrxEncoder`.
 Dictionary size and embedding size for categorical features.
 Scaler name for numerical features.
 `identity` means no rescaling.